 Shopping in Cologne

 Cologne’s Schildergasse is the most-visited shopping street in Germany.
 Just like the neighbouring Hohe Strasse, it accommodates large department stores and branches of familiar brands.
-Exclusive designer shops on the other hand have opened on Mittelstraße and Pfeilstraße.
+Exclusive designer shops can be found on Mittelstraße and Pfeilstraße.